 - Oral temperature, pulse rate, respiratory rate, and blood pressure will be assessed. - Blood pressure and pulse measurements will be assessed in the semi-recumbent position with a completely automated device.
-Manual techniques will be used only if an automated device is not available. - Blood pressure and pulse measurements should be preceded by at least 5 minutes of rest for the participant in a quiet setting without distractions (e.g., television, cell phones). - Vital signs (to be taken before blood collection for laboratory tests) will consist of 3 blood pressure and pulse measurements (3 consecutive blood pressure and pulse readings will be recorded at intervals of at least 1 minute).
-Each measurement will be recorded in the case report form (CRF).
+Manual techniques will be used only if an automated device is not available. - Blood pressure and pulse measurements should be preceded by at least 5 minutes of rest for the participant in a quiet setting without distractions (e.g., television, cell phones). - At each time point at which triplicate measurements are required, 3 consecutive blood pressure and pulse readings will be recorded at intervals of at least 1 minute.
+Each measurement will be recorded in the CRF. - When vital signs are scheduled at the same time as blood collections for laboratory tests, vital signs are to be taken first.